sachipanda/docs/docs/introduction.md

   Thoroughly tested and fully compatible with legacy browsers, including support for CSS custom properties (courtesy of a handy [ponyfill](https://github.com/jhildenbiddle/css-vars-ponyfill) developed specifically for docsify-themeable).

 ?> Like docsify-themeable?
 Be sure to check out [docsify-tabs](https://jhildenbiddle.github.io/docsify-tabs)!

+## Offline access

+You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
+Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
+The website will be served on port 3000 on your localhost: `localhost:3000`.

 ## Contact & Support